michaelsbradleyjr/node-clojurescript/README.md

 $ ncljsc --client 4242 hello.cljs
 ```

 You should notice a marked difference in the time required for the script to run.
-Once the `--server` JVM is "hot", compile times should be on the order of 2 to 3 seconds, instead of 10+ seconds.
+Once the `--server` JVM is "hot", compile times should take only a few seconds, instead of 10+ seconds.
 That's because the `--client` process does not start its own JVM.

 #### How does it work?